2022 Russian mobilization: Protests

 On 26 September, a man set himself on fire at the Ryazan bus station.
 On 30 September, rapper Walkie T committed suicide, saying in a video posted to Telegram that he refused to kill another man.

-On 5 October, recently mobilized Russian soldiers protested in Belgorod Oblast over their poor living conditions and lack of equipment.
+On 5 October 2022, recently mobilized Russian soldiers protested in Belgorod Oblast over their poor living conditions and lack of equipment.

-On 15 October, relatives of men drafted from the Bryansk Oblast released a video appeal to Vladimir Putin, asking him to intervene to bring their sons and husbands back home.
+On 15 October 2022, relatives of men drafted from the Bryansk Oblast released a video appeal to Vladimir Putin, asking him to intervene to bring their sons and husbands back home.

+In November 2023, wives and mothers of mobilized men protested in several Russian cities for their demobilization.
+They faced pressure and intimidation from state authorities.

+On 31 May 2024, Russia’s Justice Ministry added the women's organization Put’ Domoi (The Way Home), a group of wives, mothers and sisters of soldiers who campaign for the return of mobilized men from Ukraine, to the list of so-called ‘foreign agents’.

 Attacks

 After the announcement of mobilization, Alexei Navalny's legal team promised to render assistance to anyone who would try to evade conscription.
 According to Ivan Zhdanov, Navalny's headquarters would support any form of protest over mobilization, including arson of military registration offices throughout the country.

 On 21 September, a recruiting station was set on fire in Nizhny Novgorod.
 On the night of 21–22 September in Lomonosov, Saint Petersburg, a registration office was set on fire.
 In the city of Gay, Orenburg Oblast, unknown people also tried to set fire to a military recruitment building.
 In Tolyatti, an unknown person threw a Molotov cocktail at the city hall building.

 On 23 September, it was reported that military recruitment offices were set on fire in the cities of Svobodny, Khabarovsk, Kamyshin, and the village of Tselinnoye.

 On 24 September, the military office in Kansk and the office of United Russia in Salavat were set on fire.

 On 25 September, there were attempts to set fire to registration offices in Ruzayevka, Chernyakhovsk, Kirovsk, village administrations in Bereslavka (Volgograd Oblast) and Syaskelevo (Leningrad Oblast), and in Uryupinsk and Tarusa.

 On 26 September, during a meeting with recently mobilized recruits in Ust-Ilimsk (Irkutsk Oblast), a man opened fire at the head of the draft board, who ended up in intensive care.
-According to local media, before opening fire, the attacker said: “Now we’ll all go home!”.
+According to local media, before opening fire, the attacker said: "Now we’ll all go home!".